robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Back in a tick.”

-I knew exactly what I was after: bike shorts, two sizes too big, mostly cotton, enough lycra to follow the body and not enough to make stupid demands.
+I knew exactly what I was after: bike shorts, two sizes too big, mostly cotton, enough Lycra to follow the body and not enough to make stupid demands.
 Something that did not pretend healing was elegant.
 Something useful.
 Something kind.

 And on the way back to the bungalow, with the paper bag tucked under my arm and my tea long abandoned on the veranda, I found the true stress-point in Charlotte’s emotional seam.